 When it comes to Biryani, Kolkatans are fiercely protective about the Calcutta Biryani or now, the Kolkata biryani.
 Any other biryani doesn’t stand a chance against this mildly fragrant rice dish with a large piece of mutton chop and a potato.
-There are several restaurants in Kolkata which serve Kolkata biryani but it is the old Biryani joints, who are the custodians of the authentic Kolkata biryani recipe.
+There are several restaurants in Kolkata which serve Kolkata biryani.
+However, it is the old Biryani joints, who are the custodians of the authentic Kolkata biryani recipe.
 Royal India has been there for a century.
 Aminia has just completed 90 years and Aminia biryani has a special place in my heart.
 There is India Restaurant at Kidderpore, which has its own strength.
-And then Arsalan has branched out to every possible location in the city.
+And then, Arsalan has branched out to every possible location in the city.
 There are people who will vouch for the biryani at Shiraz and will hear nothing else.
-However, each place tells a different story, which lies in the finer details of the dish.
+Each place tells a different story, which lies in the finer details of the dish.

 Anindya wrote about Royal India Hotel opening in South Kolkata here (Link)